leouieda/2020-07-01-kiel/content.md

 <div class="r-stretch bottom-right">

-16 years later and this code actually compiled on my first try!
+Many years of Python coding later and this code actually compiled on my first try!

 </div>